Equidad en salud

 Cómo usar una tarjeta de descuento para medicamentos: cómo funciona

-Almost half of adults in the U.S. take at least one prescription medication every month.
-One in four have a hard time paying for it.
-So if you haven’t filled your prescription because of the cost, you’re not alone.
+Almost half of adults in the U.S. take at least one prescription medication every month—and one in four have a hard time paying for it.
+So if you're wary of filling a prescription because of the cost, you’re not alone!

 What are drug discount cards?